TalosSources/digital_musicology_homework_2/observations.md

 For the analysis: there's many interpretations for this piece in the dataset.
 We don't think we should each look at all of them but that's definitely a richness we should benefit from.
 Maybe we can each look at a few interpretations.
 We should if possible, make observations (below) that apply to several pieces, and if we find such observations, we should definitely model them because it means they're really features of the piece and not only on the specific performer.

-# Already in the midi
+# Already in the unperformed midi

 1. the main melodic voice is louder than the rest
 2. explicit dynamic indications are followed (in a very simple way)